 If you love history and gin, then you must take a Bombay Sapphire Distillery tour.
-This tour provides an informative peek behind the scenes at Bombay Sapphire and ends with cocktails.
+This tour starts with an informative peek behind the scenes at Bombay Sapphire and ends with cocktails.

 Disclosure – Wine is normally our drink of choice, though we’ve been known to partake in a G&T or two on a hot summer’s day.

-Tour Tip: Bombay Sapphire offers three types of experiences at the distillery – self guided tours, hosted tours and gin cocktail masterclasses.
-To avoid disappointment, you should book tickets in advance here.
-Prices range from £15 to £35 for adults.
+Bombay Sapphire offers three types of experiences at the distillery – self-guided tours, hosted tours and gin cocktail masterclasses.
+To avoid disappointment, you should book tickets in advance.

 For gin novices such as ourselves, a visit to the Heritage Room is a must.
 Here, the walls are filled with a detailed history of both gin in general and Bombay Sapphire in particular.

 Gin has a fascinating history going back to the 1400’s when genever was invented in the Netherlands to when it became popular in England during the 1600’s to the present.
 The spirit has a history of waxing and waning popularity due to forces like British taxation and US prohibition, which makes a good read.

 NYC lawyer turned entrepreneur Allen Subin launched Bombay Gin in 1960 during the golden era of “Madmen” on Madison Ave.
 Bombay Sapphire’s history is even shorter than that – the brand was created in 1987 and purchased by Bacardi ten years later.

 Just a few steps outside the Heritage Room, the two glass greenhouses offer an introduction to the ten botanicals that are part of the Bombay Sapphire gin formula.
 We enjoyed our stroll through the striking glasshouses where we observed the exotic botanicals in their natural state before we got to the main part of the tour.